 All Ballet Art Katoomba teachers hold current Working With Children Checks.

-During her training Courtney has studied various styles of dance including character, repertoire, jazz and contemporary, developing a passion for contemporary and choreography.
+During her training Courtney has studied various styles of dance including classical ballet, character, repertoire, jazz and contemporary, developing a passion for contemporary and choreography.
 Courtney commenced her contemporary training at age twelve with Jennifer Barry Knox.
 In 2009 and 2010 Courtney successfully auditioned for Quantum Leap Youth Dance Company in Canberra and in 2014 Courtney entered Serenity, a self-choreographed piece, in the Short and Sweet Contemporary Dance Festival in Sydney.

 In addition to studying dance, Courtney did further studies achieving a University Certificate in Health and Rehabilitation Science, this enabled her to further her knowledge of the body and muscle systems.
+Since becoming principal of Ballet Art Katoomba she has also started her own family and now has two beautiful young children.

 Kathleen attended the Scully Borovansky Ballet School in Sydney where she completed her RAD exams.
 In 1978 she was awarded the Scully Borovansky Overseas Scholarship and was accepted into the Royal Ballet School in London.
 During her two years at the Royal Ballet School, Kathleen obtained her Solo Seal from the RAD, was trained by famous teachers such as Julia Farron, Kathryn Wade, Joan Lawson, Jean Bedells and Maryon Lane and danced in the school performances at Covent Garden both years.